 We stayed a night at Perth city as we arrived around midnight from Singapore via Singapore Airlines.
 After a good night rest, we commenced day one early with a quick groceries shopping session at Woolworths, stocking up on drinking water, snacks and activating our Telstra SIM card.

 You can book 4WD trips on the sand dunes as its great fun with a huge area to explore.
-The dunes change every day due to the strong winds.
+The dunes change every day due to the strong shifting winds.

 From Lancelin Sand Dunes, we proceeded to have a quick lunch and toilet break at the Dunes Restaurant which is just a 2-3 minutes drive away.
 The next destination, the Lobster Shack took about 1 hour of easy drive.
 Visitors, be it seafood lovers or not, will surely adore this lovely eatery by the Indian Ocean.